cal-cs184-student/webpage-just-add-more-squares/proj3/index.md

 | `wall-e.dae` (adaptive) | ![wall-e-adaptive-rate](./img/part-5/wall-e-adaptive-rate.png)  | ![wall-e-adaptive](./img/part-5/wall-e-adaptive.png)  | 1567 |

 More-frequently-sampled regions are red, and less-frequently-sampled regions are blue.
 We can see that high-frequency (detailed) regions of the images are sampled more frequently and low-frequency (smooth) regions are sampled less frequently.
 This results in a significant speedup in rendering time while maintaining most of the quality.

+# Partner Reflection

+We regularly met up to work on the tasks synchronously (pair programming).
+We found that it often felt like one person was doing all the work while the other stood idly and watched, so we came up with a system where we would both simultaneously try the task and whoever finished first would help the other one debug their code.
+We found that this had all the benefits of pair programming where we can bounce ideas off each other but also figure out the tasks on our own.
+We split up the write-up by task.

+Overall, this project strengthened the concepts described in the overview, and we learned a lot about how to debug and optimize code, especially some C++ tricks.
+The visual feedback from the renders was satisfying, but renders were also quite frustrating to debug because 1) it is difficult to tell if the renders are of the expected outputs, and 2) it is difficult to tell where the errors would be in the code.
+We also learned about how to SSH into the hive machines and detach processes to be safe in the case of disconnection.